naveen-6735/Customer-Churn-Prediction-Model-with-Streamlit-and-Docker/README.md

-# Develop and Deploy A Customer Churn Prediction Model using Python, Streamlit and Docker
+# Develop and Deploy A Customer Churn Prediction Model using Python, Streamlit and Docker Desktop !